sebader/azure-iot101/README.md

  The each step describes the desired outcome.
 Often there are multiple ways to achive this goal.
 Every way to solve it, is correct!
 To help you towards a solution, each step gives you a few hints and links to documentation.
 Do read those!
 Sometimes the hints also contain pointers to different alternative ways to solve a challenge.

+ Some services may take a few minutes to come up when you deploy them in Azure.
+Use the provisioning time to read further documentation or plan your next step for challenge you are working on.

  Scenario
 ============